Structure and energy transfer in homogeneous turbulence below a free surface: Role of upwellings and downwellings

-To complete the view of the flow topology, figure \ref{fig:beta_uz_spatialcorr_bywelling} shows the correlation between $\beta$ and $u_z$ as a function of both the depth $z$ and the horizontal separation $\Delta x$.
-We condition again on the sign of $\beta$, with downwellings and upwellings shown on the left and right, respectively.
-Further, we plot the velocity field conditioned to positive/negative divergence, obtained by a conditional weighted average of the sub-surface velocity with $|\beta|$ as the weight.
-This approach, akin to the variable-intensity spatial averaging schemes employed by \citet{guo_interaction_2010} and \citet{khakpour_transport_2011}, confirms that upwellings possess higher intensity and greater spatial extent in both vertical and lateral directions.
-Moreover, downwellings draw in fluid from a thinner surface layer.
-We stress that this procedure yields a statistical representation of the transport dynamics which is not necessarily representative of instantaneous events.
-In particular, the averaging smooths the small-scale features of the near-surface fields, such as those pictured in figure \ref{fig:uz_duzdz_correlation_scales} (a-b).
+where the superscripts indicate the sign of $\beta$ on which the averaging is conditioned.
+Further, we show with the arrows the mean sub-surface velocity field conditioned on positive/negative surface divergence, obtained by a conditional weighted average of the sub-surface velocity with $|\beta|$ as the weight.
+This approach, akin to the variable-intensity spatial averaging schemes employed by \citet{guo_interaction_2010} and \citet{khakpour_transport_2011}, suggests that coherent upwellings possess higher intensity and greater spatial extent in both vertical and lateral directions.
+We stress that this procedure yields a statistical representation of the transport dynamics which is not necessarily representative of instantaneous events--in particular, the averaging smooths the small-scale features of the near-surface fields, such as those pictured in figure \ref{fig:beta_uz_coupling_big} (a,c).
+Further, with any interpretation of results relating to the size and energetics of upwellings and downwellings, one must keep in mind that, over the entire flow, there is 0 net upwards or downwards mass flux through a given surface-parallel plane.

 Because the turbulent scales change throughout the source layer, there is no immediately apparent metric to characterize the size of upwelling and downwelling structures.
 As they involve vertical velocity fluctuations carrying fluid to or from the surface, however, the depth at which $C_{\beta, u_z}$ remains high embodies the reach of the surface-bulk coupling.
 Figure \ref{fig:beta_uz_corrs_vsz} shows profiles of $C_{\beta, u_z}$ versus $z$ normalized by three different length scales: $L_\infty$, $L_\lambda$, and the mixed length scale $(L_\lambda L_\infty)^{1/2}$.
 The latter incorporates the correlation lengths of both $\partial u_z / \partial z$ and $u_z$, yielding the best collapse of the data in the source layer (below the near-surface layer affected by viscous effects and surface deformation).
-Therefore, we conclude that this mixed scale, which involves the characteristic scales of the surface and sub-surface motions, is a viable estimate of the vertical extent of upwellings and downwellings over the wide range of considered $\ReT$.
+Therefore, we conclude that this mixed scale, which involves the characteristic scales of the surface and sub-surface motions, is a viable estimate of the vertical extent of surface-attached upwellings and downwellings over the wide range of considered $\ReT$.